Tresco, Isles of Scilly: History

 The island is administered for the Crown by the Duchy of Cornwall and is leased to the Dorrien-Smith estate, which runs it as a timeshare business.
-The Dorrien-Smith family (descended from Augustus Smith) held the position of Lord Proprietors of the Scilly Islands between 1834 and 1920.
+The current leaseholder is Robert Dorrien-Smith.
+Members of the Dorrien-Smith family (descended from Augustus Smith) held the position of Lord Proprietors of the Scilly Islands between 1834 and 1920.

 From 2001 until 2009, the island hosted a marathon run organised to benefit the Cystic Fibrosis Trust, consisting of 7½ laps around the island.
-The event was always held on the same day as the London Marathon.
-Past winners include Dara O'Kearney and Bob Brown.
+The event was held on the same day as the London Marathon.
+Past winners include Dara O'Kearney.
 It was replaced by a sprint triathlon.

-In 2007 a rebuild of the Abbey Farm/Shed area was completed; this area served as RNAS Tresco, a seaplane base during the First World War.
-The development included rental cottages, a swimming pool and spa and the Flying Boat Bar & Bistro.
+In 2007 a rebuild of the Abbey Farm/Shed area was completed; this area was RNAS Tresco, a seaplane base during the First World War.

-In 2012 the Island Hotel was closed.
-Parts of the complex were converted into luxury holiday cottages; other parts of the hotel were demolished with new cottages built in its place.
-The Sea Garden Cottages now offer flexible accommodation with an on-site spa and tennis court.

 Geography

 A variety of scenery is found on the island, including rugged granite outcrops, heathland of the exposed north coast and mainly shell beaches in the east and south.
 The variety of its scenery and geomorphology is partly a result of the last ice age, when the Devensian ice sheet clipped the north side of the island, leaving deformation till deposits.

 The main settlements are New Grimsby and Old Grimsby in the central part of the island.
 Combined, their facilities include a convenience store (with a post office sub-branch), an art gallery, a pub, and two café/restaurants, all of which are owned and run by the Tresco Estate.
 At the south of the island are the sub-tropical Tresco Abbey Gardens, including the Valhalla Figurehead Collection, and Tresco Heliport.
 To the north of New Grimsby are King Charles's Castle and Cromwell's Castle.